🐾 🐾 🐾 🐾 🐾

 Q: Do you offer follow-up lessons after inboard training?

 A: Yes.
-Clients receive up to two 1-hour follow-up sessions at our premises within 3 months of graduation.
+Clients receive free limited 1-hour follow-up sessions at our premises within 3 months of graduation.
 At-home sessions are available for an additional fee.

 Q: Do you offer training at my home?